appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-search-and-filter-table-data.md

 1. Drag and drop the columns to rearrange the order.
 2. To customize each column, in the Table widget's property pane, click the gear icon ⚙️ beside a column.
 3. You can select the **Column type**, set the **Computed value**, **Visible** property and other properties.
-   For more information to customize columns, see [Column](/reference/widgets/table/column-settings).
+   For more information on customizing columns, see [Column](/reference/widgets/table/column-settings).

 ### Hide table columns
 To set the visibility of specific columns, follow these steps: